 21. Beetlejuice Cake

-Beetlejuice, Beetlejuice, Beetlejuice!
-We can’t wait to conjure up these yummy Beetlejuice cakes.
-Who knew giant sandworms and black and white stripes were so tasty?
-Don’t get us started on red ones.
+We can’t wait to conjure up this yummy Beetlejuice cake for Halloween.
+Who knew giant sandworms and black and white stripes could be so tasty.

 22. Victorian Halloween Cake

 If a spooky cake gives you the chills then you know it is doing something right.
 Master your fondant skills and make some animal skulls, ideally ones that don’t require an elementary knowledge of taxidermy.

 Whether or not this witch will curse us for eating this Halloween cake featuring her visage is a chance we’re willing to take.

 From where?
 The store?
 Her vacation?
 The salon?
 Ooooh, great new updo.

 This serpent cake isn’t specifically a Halloween cake, but somehow we don’t think our parents would appreciate us baking it for Christmas.